Human Subjects Review

 Review of Research Meeting Criteria for Expedited Review

-When appropriate, proposals for studies that meet the criteria for expedited review will be forwarded by the Research Office to the School of Education’s Human Subjects Review Committee.
+When appropriate, proposals for studies that meet the criteria for expedited review will be forwarded by the Research Office to be reviewed by a School of Education’s representative to the IRB.
 These proposals are reviewed on a rolling basis and can be submitted at any time.
 Researchers should plan to submit proposals at least one month before research activities are planned to begin.

 - Research Involving Human Subjects Checklist (School of Education)